ashishtayal89/learngit/README.md

 - ```git checkout -- <Filename>```

-	This will rollback the file to the last commit
+	This will rollback the file to the last commit state.

 ### log